Certain foods can support our bodies natural sleep rhythms thanks to their melatonin and tryptophan content.

 As a nutritionist I come across all kinds of diets.
 Vegan, juice fasts, raw food, keto, Paleo, Hay (eating proteins at a different time to carbs, not chewing on actual hay…though no doubt someone will one day, and probably make a ton of money from the idea) – and people ask my opinion of them.

-When it comes to veganism, I’m all for it so long as it’s done properly and involves eating real food.
+When it comes to veganism, I’m happy to agree so long as it’s done properly and involves eating real food.
 I have several vegan friends and colleagues, including the brilliant nutritionist Elena Holmes, who epitomises the healthy vegan lifestyle.

 – The cure for every known health issue